HOA laws — New Mexico

 What are the HOA fine limits in New Mexico?

-How do I dispute an HOA fine in New Mexico?
+How do I dispute an HOA fine or violation in New Mexico?

-Can my HOA foreclose on my home in New Mexico?
+Can an HOA foreclose on my home in New Mexico over unpaid fines or dues?

 Is mediation required for HOA disputes in New Mexico?